bensi94/Icelandic-Maritime-Accidents-Resarch/README.md

   * How do sailors perish?
   * Proportion between man and women
   * At what age have sailors perished?
-  * How many ships have sinked?
+  * How many ships have sunk?
   * How old are the ships when they sink?
   * Ship types
   * What type of materials are the ships made with?